 Students can access the free online mental health screening by clicking on the link below

-Free short term counseling and resource information is available by contacting Educational Planning and Counseling at any of the three campuses.
+Free short term counseling and resource information is available by contacting Educational Planning, Counseling & Completion at any of the three campuses.

 Additional Resource Information